 The increased fat content of so-called Bulletproof Coffee may offer some benefits.
 It may help prolong and moderate the effects of caffeine.
 This may help you stay alert without feeling too jittery for longer.

-Bulletproof Coffee is overpriced.
+The branded Bulletproof coffee and high fat add-ins offered by the company are overpriced.
 You’re better off making your own version at home.
 Your wallet will thank you.

 A high fat keto coffee for those losing weight on a ketogenic diet plan.
 Just one serving can curb hunger for hours.

 - 1 tablespoon coconut oil, or MCT oil

 Add all ingredients to a high speed blender and blend until frothy.

 The amount of fat can be adjusted as needed.

 For a vegan version use MCT oil and butter flavored coconut oil.